DataDog/tfc-workshop/README.md

-# Introduction to monitoring AWS EKS with Datadog and Terraform Cloud
+# Introduction to monitoring AWS EKS with Datadog and HashiCorp Cloud Platform

 ## Related tutorials and repositories